byuitechops/for-the-strength-of-developers/Handbook/3. Project Life Cycle/03_Learning.md

 ## Tutorial of Process

 This phase is very simple.
 Follow the instructions which were approved in the Key Components Doc.
 When your prototypes/research/tutorials are completed, you are ready to complete the requirements and design.

+Ways to learn:
+- From Josh, from peers, from Pluralsight, from prototype